Understanding Hospice Eligibility and Its Impact on Emergency Department Visits

 Criteria for Hospice Care

-To qualify for hospice care, several criteria must be met, including a specific life expectancy.
+To qualify for hospice care, several criteria must be met during the admission process, including a specific life expectancy.
 The hospice physician must verify, with supporting documentation, that the patient’s terminal illness is expected to run its normal course and result in a prognosis of six months or less.

 Additionally, the patient’s primary physician, if they have one, must also concur with this prognosis.
 When a discussion has been had and the patient no longer has curative options, or when the side effects of treatment outweigh the benefits, hospice is ultimately the appropriate choice.